eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 #### ESXi Environment Configurations

-Note that **all the commands in this section should be executed on the ESXi machine**.
+Note that **all the commands in this subsection should be executed on the ESXi machine**.

 Refer to the instructions [here](https://clo.ng/blog/detectionlab-on-esxi/) in the Software section and also the instructions [here](https://nickcharlton.net/posts/using-packer-esxi-6.html).
 The following steps should be executed on the ESXi machine.